A product of top rugby school in Limpopo, Nyakane played Hoërskool Ben Vorster before moving on to play a Univiersity in Bloemfontein - CUT Ixias

 His professional career started with the Cheetahs in both Super Rugby and the Currie Cup before he moved to the Bulls in 2014.

-Since making his debut in 2012, Nyakane has gone on to feature in over 90 Super Rugby matches and will look to bring up his century in 2019.
+Since making his debut in 2012, Nyakane has gone on to feature in over 90 Super Rugby matches and brought up his century in 2019.

 The versatile front row claimed a place in the Springboks squad for the 2019 Rugby World Cup.
 However, he had to withdraw through injury in the pool stage and was replaced by Thomas du Toit.
 South Africa went on to win the tournament, defeating England in the final.